sherget15/project-1-pong-sherget15/README.md

 # FUTURE CONSIDERATIONS

+1. Show which answers were correct and incorrect at end and show the correct answers for any wrong submissions.
-Add a timer so each question is timed (not sure if we have learned how to do this).
+2. Add a timer so each question is timed (not sure if we have learned how to do this).

 # PROCESS WORK